More about me

 • United airlines in relation to the Competition Bureau’s challenge of alliance agreements with Air Canada under the civil merger and competitor collaboration provisions of the Competition Act before the Competition Tribunal

-• Recognized as a leading litigator, Lexpert Special Edition: Litigation 2024
+• Recognized in the Lexpert Special Edition: Litigation 2024

-• Recognized in 2024 Who’s Who Legal: Competition Guide
+• Recognized in the Who’s Who Legal: Competition Guide 2024

-• Recognized as a leading litigator, Lexpert Special Edition: Litigation 2023
+• Recognized in the Lexpert Special Edition: Litigation 2023

-• Recognized as a Repeatedly Recommended Lawyer, Competition Law and Advertising & Marketing Law, Canadian Legal Lexpert Directory
+• Recognized as a Canadian Legal Lexpert Directory Most Frequently Recommended Lawyer (Competition Law)

-• Recognized by Who’s Who Legal: M&A and Governance (Foreign Investment Review) and as a future leader in Competition/Antitrust Law
+• Recognized by Who’s Who Legal: M&A and Governance (Foreign Investment Review, Future Leader – Competition/Antitrust Law)

 • Trustee, Ontario Science Centre